Sexual Misconduct, Sexual Violence, and Gender-based Discrimination FAQs

 All UWF students, faculty, and staff are protected under Title IX.

 1. Sexual Harassment - conduct on the basis of sex that meets one or more of the following scenarios:

 a.
 University employee who conditions the provision of University aid, benefit or service on an individual's participation in unwelcome sexual conduct.
 This conduct is commonly known as quid pro quo harassment;

 b. unwelcome conduct determined by a reasonable person to be so severe, pervasive, and objectively offensive that it effectively denies a person equal access to the University's education program or activity;

 c. sexual assault, dating violence, domestic violence, or stalking.

 2. Retaliation - intimidation, threats, coercion or discrimination against any individual for the purpose of interfering with any right or privilege secured by this Title IX policy, or because the individual has made a report for complaint, testified, assisted, or participated or refused to participate in any manner in an investigation, proceeding, or hearing under this Title IX policy.
 Conduct automatically constitutes Retaliation under this Title IX policy when it includes intimidation, threats, coercion, or discrimination, including charges against an individual for code of conduct violations that do not involve sex discrimination or sexual harassment, but arise out of the same facts or circumstances as a report or complaint of sex discrimination, or a report or formal complaint of sexual harassment, for the purpose of interfering with any right or privilege secured by this Title IX policy.

-Others on campus who are responsible for Title IX concerns are as follows:
+Others on campus who are responsible for Title IX concerns are: